rtlab1417/STM32_intro_shared/README.md

 Will add on as the practices expanding.

-Computer (laptop or desktop) - running Windows 11 with access to WiFi
+Computer (laptop or desktop) - running Windows 11 with access to WiFi.